6 Deep Lessons Every Parent Of An Autistic Child Eventually Learns

 If all you see is autism and an autistic kid, that says more about where you are emotionally and mentally than where they are.
 And that’s normal, initially.

 Children with autism are very capable of whatever you want to see them become.
-Adjusting to your expectations and timeline are usually the biggest adjustments to be made.
+Adjusting to your expectations and timeline is usually the most significant adjustment.

 Just like autism does not define your child, it should not define you and your parenting skills either.